 - Corktown is the oldest existing neighborhood in Detroit, Michigan, though it is only half as old as the city itself.
 In the 1840’s, the Irish Potato Famine led to a huge Irish migration.
-By the early 1850’s, half of the 8th Ward’s (including Corktown) population were of Irish descent.
+By the early 1850’s, half of the 8th Ward’s (including Corktown) population were of Irish decent.
 Many were from Cork County, thus the naming of Corktown.

 - Henry Ford test-drove his first ever automobile in 1896 on the streets of Detroit.
 Ford established the Detroit Motor Company which lasted three years and made only two cars.
 In 1903, The Ford Motor Company opened its doors in Detroit for manufacturing.
 It was Detroit’s second, behind the Olds Motor Works that opened in 1899.

 - Detroit was first settled by in 1701 by Frenchman Antoine de la moth Cadillac.
 Fort Detroit was under French control until 1760 when it surrendered to the British.